Robert Braucher

 Robert Braucher (February 23, 1916 – August 26, 1981) was an associate justice of the Massachusetts Supreme Judicial Court from January 18, 1971, until his death.

-Early years
+Early life and education

 Braucher was born in New York City in 1916.
 He was graduated from Haverford College with high honors in 1936 and from Harvard Law School in 1939, magna cum laude and salutatorian of his class.
-He served as editor of the Harvard Law Review, was a finalist in the Ames moot court competition, and winner of the Beale Prize for the best paper on the conflict of laws.
+He served as an editor of the Harvard Law Review, was a finalist in the Ames moot court competition, and winner of the Beale Prize for the best paper on the conflict of laws.
 From 1939 to 1941 he practiced law in New York City.
 He entered the United States Army Air Forces during World War II and, while in service, received the Distinguished Flying Cross and the Air Medal.

 Teaching career

 Towards the end of his military service in 1945, Braucher was approached to teach at Columbia University Law School, but Harvard professor Erwin Griswold arranged a better offer from the Harvard Law School.
 Braucher began teaching at Harvard in January 1946, and was a professor at Harvard Law School from 1949 to 1971, specializing in contracts and business law.
 While at Harvard, he took a leave of absence and served as Fulbright lecturer at Chuo and Tokyo Universities in 1959.
 He taught as a visiting professor at the University of Minnesota Law School during the academic year 1968-1969.

 He was active in the National Conference of Commissioners on Uniform State Laws, serving as Commissioner from Massachusetts from 1954 to 1971, and as vice president of the Conference from 1967 to 1970.
 He was also active in sections of the American Bar Association.
 He was chairman of the National Commission on Consumer Finance from 1969 to 1971 and of the National Institute for Consumer Justice.
 He led the team that wrote a Model Anti-Discrimination Act, and he testified before the Senate Judiciary Committee in favor of the Equal Rights Amendment.